 The researchers studied several hundred of the older men and women in Sardinia for two forms of this gene.
 They looked at 678 older (> 60 years old) Sardinians.
 They determined the difference in blood pressure between those with the common form of the gene and those with a variant of the gene.
 In women the difference in the sodium reabsorption gene produced no difference in blood pressure.
 But in the men there was a large difference in blood pressure.

 After finding that those men who had the variant had lower blood pressure (12mm Hg systolic and 6 mm Hg diastolic) than those with the usual gene, the researchers checked that the common gene and its variant both were functional.
-They used the two variations in cell lines grown in tissue culture and found that both gene variations were functional.
+They used the two variations in cell lines grown in tissue culture.
+They found that both gene variations were functional.